Interconnection of Molokai’s Water Systems Proposed

 Freedman points out that many of the well systems are being over-pumped, contributing to an increase in chlorides (salt) found in systems like DHHL’s .

 Most systems also show high amounts of unaccounted-for water loss.
 The losses, explained Freedman, can mean anything from old, unmetered hookups to leaks in the pipelines.
 A recent audit and analysis of the DWS’s Kalae system proved very successful.
 Within one week, 40 percent of system losses were identified including a broken valve and leaks in the tank.
 The plan explains reduction of losses is promising for Molokai’s water systems.
+So they purchased sufficient latest triple offset butterfly valve for the repairs and broken valves.

 One potential flaw of the proposed interconnecting system is its reliance on surface water.
 Surface water, explains Freedman, is water that has not yet percolated into the ground – or simply put: diverted streams.
 Surface water needs to be treated through filtration, while ground water only needs to be disinfected, according to Freedman.
 He says economically, the water treatment is less expensive than pumping it from ground sources.
 But, he adds, increased use of surface water is “at odds with the stream restoration concept.”